AutoML in the Age of Large Language Models: Current Challenges, Future Opportunities and Risks: for

 There has been a recent rise in methods trying to contribute to the aforementioned human-centered \AutoML paradigm \citep{pfisterer-arxiv2019a,lindauer-automlorg22,moosbauer-neurips21a,moosbauer-arxiv22a,segel-automl23a} by proposing ideas to improve the interactivity with the user and the interpretability of the \AutoML process.
 However, many of these works adapt rather classic interpretable machine learning methods to the \AutoML setting, whose results might remain rather complicated to understand for non-experts and do not provide any textual, easy-to-understand explanations.

 \LLMs have the potential to significantly increase the user-friendliness of those interpretations by elaborating on them in the form of text.
 In particular, an \LLM initialized with the history of evaluated configurations or pipelines, e.g. a run history from an optimizer such as SMAC \citep{lindauer-jmlr22a}, Hyperopt \citep{komer-automl14a} or BoTorch \citep{balandat-neurips20a}, as context could help generate a textual optimization report elaborating on the final \AutoML result and details of the process itself.
 Ideally, the \LLM could additionally be contextualized with results of several ixAutoML methods as a strong foundation for the report.
+This may even include images, such as partial dependence plots~\citep{moosbauer-neurips21a}, as multimodal \LLMs allow to process images as well~\citep{li-arxiv2023a, zhang-arxiv2023a}.
 If the user has questions about the report or elements not covered by the report, the \LLM could also be used as part of a chatbot to answer those questions.
 Although there is an ongoing discussion in the community on what constitutes a good explanation in general, textual explanations seem to be highly trusted by users \citep{gilpin-dsaa18a}.